RAS-University/robotic-courses/docs/UAV.md

   </div>
 </div>

 But the modern era of flapping-wing drones started in the late 20th century with the advancements in materials science and lightweight electric motors allowing for smaller insect- and bird-scale robots.
-Until today it is mainly a research topic with potential applications in agriculture, search-and-rescue and environmental monitoring.
+Until today it is mainly a research topic with potential applications in agriculture, search-and-rescue, entertainement and environmental monitoring.

 You might now rightfully ask yourself: Why with the maturity of very efficient fixed wing drones and very agile multirotor drones is the research nowadays still interested in flapping wing robots?

 Well there are several interesting opportunities when working with flapping wing drones.
 From a neuroscience point of view, FWFR serve as a robotic platform to explore control algorithms used by birds and insect, offering insights into biological flight.
-Aerodynamically, flapping wings offer an advantage at over fixed wings or propeller at small scale who lose efficiency at due to low Reynolds numbers.
+Aerodynamically, flapping wings offer an advantage over fixed wings or propeller at small scale which lose efficiency due to low Reynolds numbers.
 Lastly, oscillating wing motion produces less noise than fast spinning propellers and producing a more natural sound that tends to have a higher acceptance in human environments.

 #### Bird-inspired Flapping-Wing Robots